Last Updated on by Angie

 Overall, Pittsburgh has needed a spot like this for a while, and we are looking forward to frequenting this one many times in the future to eat our way through the city's best food trucks!

-The Pittsburgh Food Truck Park is located at 52 River Front Drive just on the banks of the Allegheny River in Millvale.
+The Pittsburgh Food Truck Park was located at 52 River Front Drive just on the banks of the Allegheny River in Millvale and closed in 2019.